Teaching Technique: Present

 learn what happens when the technique is delivered with fidelity.
 They learn what happens when tracking responses to check understanding is not delivered with fidelity.
 They also learn how to overcome the barriers to deliver track responses to check understanding with fidelity.

 - Demonstrate techniques that engage students and deliver lesson components to fidelity (TS1.2) (3.1.02).

 - Understand basic direct instruction techniques and why they are used.
 Understand basic explicit instruction teaching techniques and why they are used.
 Demonstrate mastery of basic direct and explicit instruction techniques through weekly program practice sessions and then in classroom delivery (TS1.3)(3.1.03).

 - Understand components of effective teaching resources (such as the Teacher Guide) that align with core programs.
+Demonstrate direct and explicit instruction concepts in developing independent work that aligns to the program being taught.
 Communicate correct use of program components, such as Teacher Presentation Book, Teacher Guide, Student Workbooks, student books, etc. (TS1.4) (3.1.04).

 - Implement lesson sequences with fidelity, maintaining student engagement and promoting learning (TS1.9) (3.1.09).